 Norwegian Cruise Line seeks $1.175B to navigate coronavirus

-The Miami-based cruise operator's market value has plunged 68 percent this year
+The Miami-based cruise operator's market value has plunged 68% this year

 Norwegian Cruise Line Holdings Ltd. plans to raise $1.175 billion as it fights for survival amid the COVID-19 pandemic.